-NUTELLA STUFFED SNOWBALL COOKIES take a classic pecan snowball cookie and kick it up a notch.
+SNOWBALL COOKIES are one of the best Christmas cookies!
+This NUTELLA STUFFED COOKIES recipe takes a classic pecan snowball cookie and kicks it up a notch.
 You better make a double batch of this snowball cookies recipe, because this favorite Christmas cookie disappears quickly.

-Christmas baking season for us started yesterday when I posted our Chocolate Gooey Butter Cake Cookies recipe!
+Christmas baking season for us started yesterday when I posted our Chocolate Gooey Butter Cookies recipe!
 We have so much more in store for you, and I cannot wait to post them all.
 These NUTELLA STUFFED SNOWBALL COOKIES are at the top of our list this year, and for good reason.